LESLIE: Ernest in Louisiana is dealing with some energy inefficient windows. What can we do for you today?

 ERNEST: My house was built in 1959 with the aluminum, single-graded windows.

 ERNEST: And I wondered if it’d be just as efficient to add just a window covering.
 I’ve got 15 windows in my house.
-I’m trying to save money putting them in plus money – just see if it’d make any difference in the price to replace them or just cover them with some storm windows.
+I’m trying to save money putting them in (inaudible at 0:26:54.3) just see if it’d make any difference in the (inaudible) to replace them or just cover them with some storm windows.

-So what I would suggest is, first of all, I would not recommend you throw sort of good money after bad by putting in storm windows because those are going to be, you know, expensive …
+So what I would suggest is, first of all, I would not recommend you throw good money after bad by putting in storm windows because they’re going to be expensive …

 LESLIE: Unless you have them.